I have an old solar system which is getting tired and not meeting my needs. What are my options?

 - Fire ratings required by legislation on modern 300W+ panels mean they will not burn, even when they have a hot spot or other malfunction.
 Second-hand older panels did not have this requirement, and due to the new standards, it is now illegal to install such older style panels.

 - Installation rules have changed significantly.
-With early solar systems, for example, you could run a bare electrical cable from the panels straight to the inverter.
 Nowadays all solar cabling needs to be in special conduits and clearly labelled.
 In addition a new safety feature called a roof-top isolator has to be added, to allow the fire brigade or any other person to turn off the solar supply from the roof.

-- Some state-based feed-in-tariffs (FIT) which are still running specify that the solar power system is not allowed to be expanded, without losing the FIT.
+- Some state-based FITs which are still running, specify that the solar power system is not allowed to be expanded, without losing the FIT.

 So for all these reasons adding new panels to an existing system is not a solution that is possible.